Hollywood Gaming Mahoning Valley Race Course horse shot dead after contracting respiratory illness in Austintown, Ohio - ExBulletin

 Hollywood Gaming Mahoning Valley Race Course horse shot dead after contracting respiratory illness in Austintown, Ohio

-AUSTINTOWN, Ohio (WKBN) — An equine illness that affected some horses at Mahoning Valley Racetrack caused one horse to be put down Thursday, a release from Hollywood Gaming confirms.
+AUSTINTOWN, Ohio (WKBN) — An equine disease that affected some horses at Mahoning Valley Racetrack caused one horse to be put down Thursday, a release from Hollywood Gaming confirms.

-Last week, the racetrack closed its stable doors to all horses coming from the area, following safety guidelines established by the American Association of Equine Practitioners.
+Last week, the the racecourse closed the doors of its stable to all horses coming from the area, following safety guidelines established by the American Association of Equine Practitioners.
 The shutdown led to the cancellation of several races.

 This week, a spokesperson for Hollywood Gaming confirmed that a horse in one of its stables began showing symptoms of illness Thursday morning.
 The samples tested gave positive results for Equine alphaherpesvirus 1a respiratory illness that can lead to neurological problems and lasting health effects if left untreated.